StackVista/stackstate-docs/setup/data-management/backup_restore/configuration_backup.md

       "returnTypes": [
         "RUN_STATE"
       ],
-      "description": "This check will always return the run state that is provided when a metric has been received.", "id": -196,
+      "description": "This check will always return the run state that's provided when a metric has been received.", "id": -196,
       "script": "return metricFixedRunState;",
       "parameters": [